The Best of Steve Harley and Cockney Rebel: Background

 Following the disappointing sales of his second solo album The Candidate in 1979, EMI Records dropped Harley from their label.
 A year later, EMI released a compilation album of Steve Harley & Cockney Rebel's work.
 Colin Miles was selected to compile the album and The Best of Steve Harley and Cockney Rebel was released in September 1980 as the band's first compilation to be released in the UK.
 The compilation features twelve tracks spanning from 1973 to 1978.
-Six are Cockney Rebel tracks from 1973–74, four are Steve Harley & Cockney Rebel tracks from 1975–76, and two are from Harley's solo career, which were 1974's "Big Big Deal" and 1978's "Riding the Waves (For Virginia Woolf)".
+Six are Cockney Rebel tracks from 1973 to 1974, four are Steve Harley & Cockney Rebel tracks from 1975 to 1976, and two are from Harley's solo career, which were 1974's "Big Big Deal" and 1978's "Riding the Waves (For Virginia Woolf)".
 Of the chosen inclusions, "Cavaliers" and "Riding the Waves (For Virginia Woolf)" were never released as singles.

 To promote the compilation, EMI re-issued the band's 1975 UK number one hit "Make Me Smile (Come Up and See Me)" as a 7-inch single on 3 October 1980, with "Sebastian" as the B-side.
 The single came with a full picture sleeve, which featured the same photographs of Cockney Rebel, on both the front and back of the sleeve, as would appear on the sleeve of the compilation album.
 Like the album, the single did not make a chart appearance in the UK.

 After the release of the compilation, Harley and a new line-up of Cockney Rebel embarked on a UK Christmas tour.
 During this tour, Harley introduced three new songs; "Warm My Cold Heart", "I Can Be Anyone" and "Such is Life", as well as a reggae-version of "Mr. Soft".